nikolaiborisik/front-end-roadmap/README.md

 ### 🚀 Goals

-- Gather useful information to learn specific topics
-- Has leveling path in the specific topic by Ranging questions by level
+- Organising learning courses inside the company
+- Reuse third party materials as much as possible
-- Having mentors in each topic to help a developer learn
+- Having mentors in each topic
+- No lectures
+- Individual learning with a mentor without strict course time
+- Dividing each topic by level
+- To Complete level doesn't require much time
+- Anyone is welcome to contribute and be a mentor
 - Do Learn Share

-The _topic_ is a specific framework, library, language, etc. Topics example: TypeScript, JavaScript, React, Angular, RxJs, Redux, MobX, etc.
+The _topic_ can be a specific framework, library, language, etc. Topics example: TypeScript, JavaScript, React, Angular, RxJs, Redux, MobX, etc.

 > Topic levels don't have a close connection with developer levels like junior, middle and senior.
 It just shows developer knowledge and skill in the specific topic.